pytorch/pytorch/docs/source/sparse.rst

            values=tensor([0.9093, 0.1411]), size=(2, 2), nnz=2,
            layout=torch.sparse_csr)

-As shown in the example above we don't support non-zero preserving unary operators.
+As shown in the example above, we don't support non-zero preserving unary operators.
 We view sparse storage formats as a performance optimization and assume our users employ them to gain maximum performance.
 The output of a non-zero preserving unary operation will not be able to take advantage of sparse storage formats to the same extent as the input and potentially result in a catastrophic increase in memory.
 We instead rely on the user to explicitly convert to a dense Tensor first and then run the operation.

     >>> b_s.to_dense().cos()
     tensor([[ 1.0000, -0.4161],
             [-0.9900,  1.0000]])

-We are aware that some users want to ignore compressed zero for operations such as `cos` and just move on.
-For this we'd like to kindly point to https://pytorch.org/maskedtensor, which is in turn also backed and powered by sparse storage formats and kernels.
+We are aware that some users want to ignore compressed zeros for operations such as `cos` instead of preserving the exact semantics of the operation.
+For this we can point to torch.masked and its MaskedTensor, which is in turn also backed and powered by sparse storage formats and kernels.

 Also note that, for now, the user doesn't have a choice of the output layout.
 For example, adding a sparse Tensor to a regular strided Tensor results in a sparse Tensor.